 4. Claims Department --uses the Insurance Company’s own loss experience and liaises with the Underwriting Department to adjust policy wording accordingly.

 Once consensus is reached amongst all such departments, the new insurance policy is then issued and distributed.

 It is simply IMPOSSIBLE for an Off-The-Shelf Insurance Policy to have been tailored for a specific Business.

-Depending on the jurisdiction, Insurance Companies distribute their Off-The-Shelf Insurance products through Brokers/Agents and/or directly through online platforms and/or their own employees.
+Depending on the jurisdiction, Insurance Companies distribute their Insurance products through Brokers or Agents and/or directly through online platforms and/or their own employees.

 Brokers can be local, regional, or global.
-Some are more sophisticated than others however all of their business models are based on a common premise: distribution of Off-The-Shelf Insurance.
+Some are more sophisticated than others however all of their business models are based on a common premise: distribution of insurance products designed by Insurers.

 Various Brokers market themselves as Consultants however such marketing is vastly flawed for the following reasons: